Warner Bros.

 Warner Bros.
-Entertainment Inc. (commonly known as Warner Bros. or abbreviated as WB) is an American film and entertainment studio headquartered at the Warner Bros.
-Studios complex in Burbank, California, and a subsidiary of Warner Bros.
+Entertainment Inc. (WBEI), commonly known as Warner Bros.
+(WB), is an American filmed entertainment and media corporation headquartered at the Warner Bros.
+Studios complex in Burbank, California, and the main namesake subsidiary of Warner Bros.
 Discovery.
-Founded in 1923 by four brothers, Harry, Albert, Sam, and Jack Warner, the company established itself as a leader in the American film industry before diversifying into animation, television, and video games, and is one of the "Big Five" major American film studios, as well as a member of the Motion Picture Association (MPA).
+Founded on April 4, 1923, by four brothers, Harry, Albert, Sam and Jack Warner, the company established itself as a leader in the American film industry before diversifying into animation, television, and video games.
+It is one of the "Big Five" major American film studios and a member of the Motion Picture Association (MPA).

 The company is known for its film studio division, the Warner Bros.
-Pictures Group, which includes Warner Bros.
-Pictures, New Line Cinema, the Warner Animation Group, Castle Rock Entertainment, and DC Studios.
-Among its other assets, stands the television production company Warner Bros.
-Television Studios.
-Bugs Bunny, a cartoon character created for the Looney Tunes series, is the company's official mascot.
+Motion Picture Group, which includes Warner Bros.
+Pictures, New Line Cinema, Warner Bros.
+Pictures Animation, Castle Rock Entertainment and the Warner Bros.
+Television Group.
+Bugs Bunny, a character created for the Looney Tunes series, is the company's official mascot.